SAONetwork/minio/wiki/quickstart_java.md

 }
 ```

+In this service, the `uploadFile` method first checks if a bucket exists in Minio, and if it doesn't, it creates one.
+Then it uploads a file to the bucket.
+In SAO Network, the 'bucket' concept is represented as 'platformId', which doesn't need to be created beforehand.

 ## Step 5: Use the Service in your application

-You can now use the `S3Service` in your controllers to create buckets, upload files, download files, and retrieve object metadata.
+You can now use the `S3Service` in your controllers to upload files, download files, and retrieve object metadata.

 ## Conclusion

-You should now have a working Java application that interacts with a Minio server configured to work with SAONetwork.
-You can use this application to create buckets, upload files, download files, and retrieve object metadata.
-Please note that you may need to adjust the code to fit your needs.
+You should now have a working Java application that interacts with a Minio server configured to work with SAO Network.
+You can use this application to upload and download data.
+In SAO Network, the 'bucket' concept is represented as 'platformId', which doesn't need to be created beforehand.
+However, the bucket creation step is still necessary for Minio to function correctly.